 Complications and Treatment

-There are inherent risks involved with all surgical procedures, when they involve a prosthetic device these are considered more significant and have to be considered over longer follow-up time periods.
-Some may be considered trivial others are devastating to both patients and surgeon.
-Regardless of estimated likelihood, these all should be discussed in details with patients undergoing aesthetic surgery.
-They generally pertain to aesthetic outcome and surgical complications.
+There are inherent risks involved with all surgical procedures; when they involve a prosthetic device, these are considered more significant and have to be considered over longer follow-up time periods.
+Some may be considered trivia, whilst others are devastating to both patients and surgeons.
+Regardless of estimated likelihood, these all should be discussed in detail with patients undergoing aesthetic surgery.
+They generally pertain to aesthetic outcomes and surgical complications.

 Autologous Fat Injection

 Fat grafts have become a popular means of soft tissue augmentation in plastic surgery in recent years.
-Traditionally, concerns regarding, survival and calcification had led to a ban of the procedure by the American Society of Plastic Surgery.
-However, this has changed in recent years with better understanding of fat and stem cells as well as better techniques for harvesting and engrafting.
-In regards to meaningful breast augmentation, however, fat based autologous augmentation despite its obvious attraction remains a goal rather than an attainable outcome.
+Traditionally, concerns regarding survival and calcification had led to a ban on the procedure by the American Society of Plastic Surgery.
+However, this has changed in recent years with a better understanding of fat and stem cells as well as better techniques for harvesting and engrafting.
+In regards to meaningful breast enlargement, however, fat-based autologous augmentation, despite its obvious attraction, remains a goal rather than an attainable outcome.

 Contact Us Today

-Contact Panthea’s Sydney or Canberra clinics today to book your initial consultation or have your questions answered by our dedicated team of surgical professionals.
+Contact Panthea Clinics in Sydney or Canberra clinics today to book your initial consultation or get answers from our dedicated team of surgical professionals.